How to Design an HR System: A Step-by-Step Guide

 Ask what support and post-design services the development partner offers.
 This will ensure ongoing support and timely bug fixes.

-Namely, a thorough analysis of user experience, functionality, scalability, security, and integration capabilities.
+Designing an effective HR system requires analyzing user experience, functionality, scalability, security, and integration capabilities.